Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 19.54.13 UTC
+- WIB: Selasa, 16 September 2025 20.34.18 UTC
-- WITA: Selasa, 16 September 2025 20.54.13 UTC
+- WITA: Selasa, 16 September 2025 21.34.18 UTC
-- WIT: Selasa, 16 September 2025 21.54.13 UTC
+- WIT: Selasa, 16 September 2025 22.34.18 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success